 the “Modification Direction Date” is the day on which the Authority gave its direction to make the Relevant Modification;

-the “Modification Effective Date” is:

-the first Day of the third month following the month in which the Modification Direction Date falls; or

-such other Day, being the first Day of a month, not earlier than 1 October 2019 (and subsequent to the Modification Direction Date) as the Authority may direct in its direction to make the Relevant Modification;

-the "First New Period" is the period which starts on the Modification Effective Date and ends on the next following 30th September;
+the “Modification Effective Date” is 1 October in the first Gas Year which starts not less than 60 Days after the Modification Direction Date;

-the "Last Old Period" is the period which ends on the Day before the Modification Effective Date and starts on the preceding 1st October, unless the Modification Effective Date is 1st October in any year in which case there is no Last Old Period;
+the "First Gas Year " is the Gas Year which starts on the Modification Effective Date;

 the "First Publication Date" is the Day on which National Grid NTS publishes the information specified in paragraph 25.3.1, subject to paragraph 25.1.3.

-If the Modification Effective Date is 1st October in a year and is not less than 4 months after the Modification Direction Date, the normal rules and procedures under the New Methodology shall apply for determining Reserve Prices and Transportation Charges in respect of the First New Period.
+If the Modification Effective Date is not less than 4 months after the Modification Direction Date, the normal rules and procedures under the New Methodology shall apply for determining Reserve Prices and Transportation Charges in respect of the First New Period.

 Initial FCC Methodology